magicpatterns/catalog/README.md

 npm install @fortawesome/fontawesome-svg-core @fortawesome/free-regular-svg-icons @fortawesome/free-solid-svg-icons @fortawesome/react-fontawesome @radix-ui/react-popover classnames dayzed react-transition-group
 ```

-## Open-source vs. paid
+## Generating Custom UI with Magic Patterns

-If you are interested in learning more, feel free to [book a meeting with us](https://cal.com/adanilowicz/generating-custom-ui-with-patterns):
+If you are interested in learning more about generating custom UI from your design system, feel free to [book a meeting with us](https://cal.com/adanilowicz/generating-custom-ui-with-patterns):

 <a href="https://cal.com/adanilowicz/generating-custom-ui-with-patterns"><img alt="Schedule a meeting" src="https://cal.com/book-with-cal-dark.svg" /></a>